Randal Grichuk: Player profile

-In 2014, Randal Grichuk was projected with potential as a power hitter in the major leagues possessing the athleticism and preparedness to handle center field well.
-At the plate, his most evident ability is to hit the ball with power and loft to all fields, easily give him potential for 20 or more home runs a season.
-With a smooth and compact stroke, his bat speed through the zone is at least average and frequently faster.
-His pitch recognition allows him the ability to work counts and he becomes more aggressive in hitter's counts.
-This approach yields lower-than-average walk rates but with a strikeout rate of less than 20 percent.
-One obvious weakness is that he misses easy pitches – such as high fastballs in the middle of the plate – that major league hitters rarely miss.
+Randal Grichuk's scouting report highlighted his potential as a power hitter.
+It was noted that his bat speed and pitch recognition distinguished him.
+However, it was noted that his yields lower-than-average walk rates but with a strikeout rate of less than 20 percent and causes him to miss easy pitches.

 According to Baseball Americas Kary Booher, Grichuk possesses an athletic frame with average arm and enough range to profile into an outfield corner slot.
 Through 2013, he has shown a low walk rate but has enough balance and bat control to bat .260 or higher in the major leagues.

 Grichuk drew widespread attention for his raw power and bat speed in 2015.
 As of August 11, 2015, the average exit velocity of all his batted balls on the season was seventh in the major leagues at 93.17 mph.
 The average for all fly balls and line drives only was fourth at 97.79 mph.

-Originally projected to be a first baseman, Grichuk expanded his versatility to the outfield thanks in part to extra preparation and a sleek and proportioned athletic frame.
-For what he lacks in the classic speed of center fielders, he mitigates with robust jumps and precise route running and positioning to easily anticipate the trajectory of – and catch – balls hit to the outfield.
-His arm strength and range allow him the ability to cut off runners at times from extra bases on the occasional plays for which he did not properly position himself.
+Originally projected to be a first baseman, Grichuk expanded his versatility to the outfield thanks in part to his sleek and proportioned athletic frame.
+For what he lacks in the classic speed of center fielders, he mitigates with jumps, route running and positioning to anticipate the trajectory of balls hit to the outfield.
+His arm strength and range allow him the ability to cut off runners at an above average clip.